House bill would give FAA new oversight powers over Boeing after 737 Max crashes

 The Max was grounded worldwide soon thereafter.

-Transporation Committee Chairman Rep. Peter A. DeFazio (D-Ore.) said an investigation by his staff into the crashes had left him “alarmed.”
+Rep. Peter A. DeFazio (D-Ore.), the Transportation Committee’s chairman, said an investigation by his staff into the crashes had left him “alarmed.”

 “But being alarmed and outraged is not where this story should end,” DeFazio said in a statement.
 “With the comprehensive legislation we are unveiling today, I believe history can also show this was the moment Congress stepped up to meaningfully address the gaps in the regulatory system for certifying aircraft and adopt critical reforms that will improve public safety and ensure accountability at all levels going forward.”

-The committee Republicans’ support for the bill is something of a surprise, because they have previously questioned Democrats’ focus on making changes to the FAA’s safety oversight system and did not take part in the committee’s investigation.
+The committee Republicans’ support for the bill is something of a surprise because they have previously questioned Democrats’ focus on making changes to the FAA’s safety oversight system and did not take part in the committee’s investigation.

-But Rep. Sam Graves (R-Mo.), the committee’s top Republican, said other expert reviews of the crashes highlighted problems with how the FAA conducts approvals for new planes that ought to be addressed.
+But Rep. Sam Graves (Mo.), the committee’s top Republican, said other expert reviews of the crashes highlighted problems with how the FAA conducts approvals for new planes that ought to be addressed.

 “These thorough, nonpartisan, expert reviews provided recommendations that formulated the basis of improvements we are seeking through this legislation,” Graves said in a statement.
 “I believe this bill will improve safety and strengthen America’s competitiveness in the aerospace industry while ensuring that the United States and the FAA continue to be the global gold standard in aviation.”

 Earlier this month, the committee Democrats released the findings of their 18-month investigation into the crashes.
 They concluded that Boeing missed opportunities to improve the safety of the automated system that was implicated in the crashes and which its own employees had raised concerns about.
 The FAA, meanwhile, failed to effectively oversee the company and ensure that the Max was safe, the investigation found.